avikde/koduino/README.md

 Koduino
 =======

-This is a library of code for boards developed using the STM32 F3/F4 series of microcontrollers, chosen for their FPU instructions and friendly built-in bootloaders.
+This is a library of code for boards developed using the STM32 F3/F4 microcontrollers, chosen for their great price/performance ratio, friendly built-in bootloaders, and (for the Cortex-M4F ones) FPU support.

 ### Supported hardware